-Operation and maintenance (O&M) expenses necessary to cover the cost of operating the district's newly constructed water treatment facility will be offset by the annual purchase cost of wholesale water.
-While there is some uncertainty with respect to operational expenses tied to things like the cost of power, fuel, chemicals, and services.
-District staff relied on O&M projections provided by the engineer in past budgets.
-However, after several months of operation, along with the increase in goods and services operation and maintenance cost are higher than projected.
-Therefore, the proposed budget also takes into consideration the need for a rate adjustment to meet O&M expenses and debt service.
+Operation and maintenance (O&M) expenses necessary to cover the cost of operating the district's newly constructed water treatment facility and distribution system are covered by existing rates.
+While there is some uncertainty with respect to operational expenses tied to things like the cost of power, fuel, chemicals, and services, an adjustment in the rate is being considered by the SRWD Board.
+The philosophy of the district has been to maintain a program of small annual increases to lessen the need for large one-time increases.
+Therefore, the proposed 2024-25 budget anticipates a rate increase of as much as 3.5% and is subject to a rate hearing and approval by the Board at the June 13, 2024, Board Meeting.

 Our sources for projecting revenues include water sales, property tax revenue, fees, and miscellaneous revenues.
-Revenues and expenses are tracked on a monthly basis to ensure that the receipts and expenditures are maintained within planned activities.
-The proposed SRWD annual budget for the fiscal year 2023-24 has been prepared pursuant to Oregon Local Budget Law and meets the guidance provided in the Oregon Department of Revenue Local Budgeting Manual.
+Revenues and expenses are tracked monthly to ensure that the receipts and expenditures are maintained within planned activities.
+The proposed SRWD annual budget for the fiscal year 2024-25 has been prepared pursuant to Oregon Local Budget Law and meets the guidance provided in the Oregon Department of Revenue Local Budgeting Manual.

 This Budget has been prepared on a modified Accrual Basis.
-The District has not made changes to accounting practices, or procedures, and does not anticipate any changes for the fiscal year 2023-24.
-This budget includes projected loan and grant revenues for capital projects.
-In addition, due to increased O&M needs the fiscal year 2023-24 budget document considers the addition of one FTE approved by the SRWD Board to meet operational expectation of the water distribution and treatment system.
+The district has not made changes to accounting practices or procedures and does not anticipate any changes for the fiscal year 2024-25.
+The proposed budget includes projected loan and grant revenues for capital projects.

-The 2023/2024 Proposed Budget Document, presented in Oregon State Local Budget (LB) forms, consists of 13 pages representing 9 funds.
+The 2024/2025 Proposed Budget Document, presented in Oregon State Local Budget (LB) forms, consists of 13 pages representing 9 funds.
 The following is a brief description of the 5 major funds within the District's Budget:

 - General Fund: (pgs.
 1-5) is used to describe financial management and daily operations of the district. - Debt Service Fund: (pg.
 6) This is mandatory to meet long term General Obligation bonded indebtedness incurred in 2011, 2012 which was used to refinance the 1998 and 2000 Revenue Bonds, 2013 which refinanced the 2007 G.O.
 Bond, and 2016 which funded Phase 3 Schedule 1 and 2 Projects, replacing water lines in various locations, and the installation of the systemwide smart water grid system, and 2021 G.O.
 Bond which was used to fund Phase 4, Beaver Creek Source Water Project.
 The district receives these funds through property taxes. - Revenue Bond Reserve Fund: (pg.
 7) This is mandatory to meet the annual 2012, 2020, and 2022 Revenue Bond obligations.
-The 2012 Bond funded the construction of the District's Operations Facilities (Administration Office and Shop Buildings); the 2020 Revenue Bond funded the refinancing of Cashmere Valley Bank Line of Credit and partly funded the Beaver Creek Source Water Project; and the 2022 Revenue Bond also partly funded the Beaver Creek Source Water Project.
+The 2012 Bond funded the construction of the District's Operations Facilities (Administration Office and Shop Buildings); the 2020 Revenue Bond funded the refinancing of Cashmere Valley Bank Line of Credit and partly funded the Beaver Creek Source Water Project; and the 2022.
+Revenue Bond also partly funded the Beaver Creek Source Water Project.
 The funds to meet the annual obligations are received as a transfer from the General Fund. - Capital Projects Fund: (pg.
 8) This is mandatory to maintain financial information for major system improvement projects; funds are received from loans, grants, or transfers from the General Fund, Water Source Improvement Reserves, and SDC Funds. - Reserve Funds: (pgs.
-9 through 13) This is used to provide specific uses related to, USDA Rural Development Reserve Funds, Short Lived Assets Replacement Account/Depreciation of rolling stock and equipment, System Development Charges (SDC's), Water Source & Distribution Improvements, and Property Building Reserves.
+9 through 12) This is used to provide specific uses related to, USDA Rural Development Reserve Funds, Short Lived Assets Replacement Account/Depreciation of rolling stock and equipment, System Development Charges (SDC's), Water Source & Distribution Improvements.